Skip to main content

 Path to function: Management > Connections > Add > LDAP

-OpenAthens can connect directly to an LDAP server so that you do not have to issue personal accounts for your users (you will still need your OpenAthens administrator account though).
-Anything that uses standard LDAP protocols is acceptable so this works very well with ActiveDirectory too.
+OpenAthens can connect directly to an LDAP server so that you do not have to issue personal accounts for your users (you will still need your OpenAthens administrator account).
+Anything that uses standard LDAP protocols is acceptable, so this method also works well with ActiveDirectory.

 Preparation

-• An LDAP server that can be queried from outside of your network.
+• An LDAP server that can be queried from outside your network.
+(If this is not possible, try an ADFS connection instead)

-• Access to the OpenAthens administration area at the domain level
+• Access to OpenAthens as a domain administrator

 Add the connection